FAQ on School Direction, Vision, Mission, Strategies and Goals

 Q What are the programmes offered by the school?

-Springdale Primary School focuses on the development of pupils in the Cognitive, Leadership, Aesthetics, Moral, Physical and Social domains.
+Springdale Primary School focuses on the development of students in the Cognitive, Physical, Aesthetics, Social- Moral and Leadership domains.

 To achieve MOE’s Desired Outcomes of Education, besides the standard subjects offered by all primary schools, Springdale Primary School will be embarking on the PERI initiatives: